lfunderburk/soZCqCfU4mL5ppCX/README.md

 ![](./reports/figures/num_subscribers_job.png)

+It appears that the group of customers subscribed to a term deposit were predominantly workers in management positions, followed by workers in blue-collar positions, technicians and workers in admin roles.

+Representation decreases dramatically for employees in services, or employees who are either retired, self employed, unemployed, a student, or a housemaid.

+This suggests that subscribed customers may enjoy higher income stability.

 ### Find the number of customers who subscribed to a term deposit (y = 'yes') by marital status:

 ![](./reports/figures/num_subscribers_marital.png)

+Customers whose marital status is married, also subscribed to a term deposit at higher rate than single or divorced customers.
+It is worth noting that there were at least 3 times as many single customers that divorced customers.

 ### Find the number of customers who subscribed to a term deposit (y = 'yes') by education level:

 ![](./reports/figures/num_subscribers_education.png)

+The two most prominent levels of education completed by customers subscribed to a term deposit was secondary education, followed by tertiary education (university, trade schools, colleges).

 ### Find the number of customers who subscribed to a term deposit (y = 'yes') by housing loan status:

 ![](./reports/figures/num_subscribers_housing.png)

+The breakdown of customers with a term deposit is broken down quite similarly, when breaking them down by housing loan status (did have a loan status, or did not have a loan status).

 ### Find the number of customers who subscribed to a term deposit (y = 'yes') by age bracket and marital status:

 ![](./reports/figures/num_customers_m_bracket.png)

+Customers between 30 and 39 appeared to represent a large percentage of customers with a term deposit, whether they were single or married.
+Of those customers that were single, customers aged 20 to 29 were the next most represented group.
+Of those customers that were married, those aged 40-59 were the next most represented group.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>